synthetos/tinyg-testing-framework/tests/005-Arcs/readme.md

   - status: is the return code from response footer {f:[1,0,20]}
   - stat: is the machine status from the SR "stat:" element

-### tests:
+### Parameters used in tests:
+#### testName:
+- ALl tests must have a test name.
+- This is our index to find the dang thing

-- timeout:
+#### timeout:
-  - is in seconds
+- Timeout value is in seconds
-  - allow enough time to answer the manual question
+- Allow enough time to answer the manual question

-- text:
+#### text:
+- If present displays the text string before the manual y/n input
+- If blamk or omitted display the testName in its place
+- (FUTURE) Rename this element to manualPrompt
-  - if present will display
+  - If present display the text string before the manual y/n input
-- endPosition
+  - If blamk display the testName in its place
+  - If omitted skip the manual varification step (always pass)

+####endPosition:
 - checks the end position for one or more axes in the status report returning the STOP stat.
 - omit any axes you don't want to check
 - omit the entire endPosition element to not check any axes